 The module's approved mode of operation is restricted to performing FIPS-approved cryptographic algorithms and security functions for protection of sensitive data.
 RC4 is not an approved cryptographic algorithm and its use is limited to the processing of wireless data traffic that is not considered "sensitive data" within the context of FIPS 140-2.
-The local crypto officer enables approved mode by giving the FIPS mode enable command at the serial port.
-The approved mode disables use of telnet and sets the module to use TLS (disabling the non-approved SSL) communication for HTTPS access.
+The local crypto officer enables approved mode by giving the FIPS mode enable command at the serial port5.
+The remote crypto officer enables approved mode via Web UI by selecting "Enable" in the "FIPS Mode" drop-down menu.
+The approved mode disables use of telnet and SSH, and sets the module to use TLS (disabling the non-approved SSL) communication for HTTPS access.
 The module can only enter the approved mode after the power-on self-tests complete successfully.
 In the approved mode the crypto officer initializes the module for use and changes module operating characteristics and CSPs.
 Module users receive and send information from/to the module.